sameer/svg2gcode/README.md

 - [ ] Rustdocs
 - [ ] End-to-end tests

-## Known bugs & whether fixed
+## Known bugs/issues
+- [ ] Ellipse paths are dubious -- large_arc, sweep may need to be inverted
 - [ ] Smooth curves should not use the control point when the previous curve is not of the same type (quadratic -> smooth cubic, cubic -> smooth quadratic)
     - This is just a nit, it shouldn't matter if the SVG is correct
-- [x] Image coordinates mirrored in the y-axis because SVGs uses upper left corner as (0,0) while GCode uses lower left as (0,0)
-- [x] Close path command connects back to (0.0, 0.0) instead of the last move
-- [ ] Ellipse paths are dubious -- large_arc, sweep may need to be inverted

 ## Demonstration